-anxiety, Stress, and depression are the most symptoms of common mental ill health and yet are experienced by those clinically not who are diagnosed receiving or treatment.
-These are also symptoms we may experience in normal situations as part of our human response to threat feeling little such as a worried before a test speaking in front of a group.
+Stress, anxiety, and depression are the most common symptoms of mental ill health and yet are also experienced by those who are not clinically diagnosed or receiving treatment.
+These are also symptoms we may experience in normal situations as part of our human response to threat such as feeling a little worried before a test or speaking in front of a group.

-With mental health being such a complex topic, it makes it difficult to diagnose and then design an overall solution in a traditional way.
+With mental health being such a complex topic, it makes it difficult to diagnose and then design an overall solution in a traditional way